-Make Works was started using our own credit cards, and has been built using arts funding and innovation grants from organisations such as Creative Scotland and the Jerwood Charitable Foundation.
+Make Works was started using our own overdrafts and credit cards, before being built using arts funding and grants from organisations such as Creative Scotland and the Jerwood Charitable Foundation.
 We still recieve some small grants from foundations and trusts, make small amounts of money from giving talks, workshops and from working on side projects with organisations such as the British Council.
 We were also invested in as part of Seedcamp.

 In 2015 we made Make Works available to people that wanted to start it outside of Scotland and began to look at alternative methods of funding.